Features

 Nude Espresso

 Nude Espresso has the perfect blend of being a big-enough venue to camp out with a laptop (and not feel guilty for hogging a seat) while simultaneously being small enough to feel cosy.
-As you might have cottoned on via the name, espresso is their strong point (plus some of the best iced coffees in London).
+As you might have cottoned on via the name, espresso is their strong point (and some of the best iced coffees in London).
 They get their beans from small farms in South and Central America and roast ’em in-house with some serious machinery (a Loring Smart Roaster, which they say is also the most advanced and eco-friendly roaster out there).
 They also collab with cycling teams around the capital, so you can be sure that their stuff will keep you going through the day.

 Good for: Iced coffee and choc chip cookies fresh out of the oven.